joseph-flinn/site/frontend/posts/what-how-management.md

 Dr. Timothy Clark's book,
 [_The 4 Stages of Psychological Safety_](https://www.penguinrandomhouse.com/books/617259/the-4-stages-of-psychological-safety-by-tim-clark),
-define the 4 stages of psychological safety as:
+defines the 4 stages of psychological safety as:

 1. included
 2. able to learn